ibm-cloud-docs/power-iaas/pricing.md

 When you use a VPN connection, you are billed monthly.

 IBM charges with the base price hourly per connection.
 The base price varies per geography.
-So if you use one vpn connection that is active for a month, the monthly bill would be $base price X (24 hours X 30 days).
+So if you use one vpn connection that is active for a month, the monthly bill would be $base price X 24 hours X 30 days.

 ## End of billing
 {: #pricing-end-billing}